daniel-waiguru/QuickStay/README.md

 ## Dependencies

-All the dependencies (external libraries) are managed using version catalogs and defined in a single place `gradle/libs.versions.toml` file.
+All the dependencies (external libraries) are managed using version catalogs and defined in a single place, `gradle/libs.versions.toml` file.
 This is a scalable approach to manage dependencies and use the same dependency version across all modules.

 ## Code Analysis
 This repo uses Android Studio's built-in linter to analyze the codebase and identify potential code style violations, code quality issues, etc.